 Early Career Award

 This EDS Early Career Award was established to promote, recognize, and support early career technical development within the Electron Devices Society's field of interest.
 It is presented annually to honor an IEEE EDS member who has received his/her first professional degree (Bachelors) within the tenth year defined by the August 15th nomination deadline, making contributions in the field of interest of the IEEE Electron Devices Society.
-This award cannot be given to a candidate for the same work for which an IEEE Technical Field Award or IEEE Medal was previously received.

 The recipient is awarded a plaque and check for US$1,000, presented at the EDS Awards Dinner, which is held in conjunction with the International Electron Devices Meeting (IEDM).
 The nominator of the EDS Early Career Award candidate must be an IEEE EDS member.
 The endorsers do not need to be IEEE EDS members.